 7. Meteora, Thessaly

-Meteora is an extensive complex of gigantic sandstone rocks shadowing the local town of Kalambaka, 347 km north of Athens.
-There were initially 24 Monasteries founded by Greek Orthodox monks in the 14-15th century but today only 6 of them are working.
-The Meteora Monasteries has been a UNESCO World Heritage Monument since 1988 and it is today the second most important monastic complex in Greece after Mount Athos Monasteries in Chalkidiki.
+The Meteora Monasteries have been a UNESCO World Heritage Monument since 1988 and they are today the second most important monastic complex in Greece after the Mount Athos Monasteries in Chalkidiki.

 8. Pelion, Thessaly